The Settlers II (10th Anniversary): Military

 The player's territory can only be expanded by building a military complex near the territory border.
 Each complex must have at least one soldier garrisoned for the territory to expand.
-Soldiers are automatically created from the pool of existing settlers in the headquarters, with each individual soldier requiring a sword, shield, and one unit of beer.
+Soldiers are automatically created from the pool of existing settlers in the headquarters, with each soldier requiring a sword, shield, and one unit of beer.
 Once soldiers are garrisoned, gold coins can be transported to the building to increase their rank.
 The player can also build lookout towers, which can see for great distances, but don't grant new territory.
 A new feature of the gameplay in 10th Anniversary is that military buildings can be upgraded; for example, a barracks can be replaced by a guard house without having to demolish the barracks and then build the guard house.

 The player also has control over the structure of their military, and is free to change the rank of first-line defence soldiers, how many soldiers from each building can be used offensively, how many soldiers counter the enemy if nearby buildings are attacked, and how many soldiers take up positions in buildings in the settlement's centre, further out, and on the borders.
 New to the 10th Anniversary is that the player can order garrisoned soldiers to evacuate any given military complex and redeploy them to any other, allowing the player to move soldiers to where they are needed most.

-In order for the player to attack an enemy building, they must click on that building, and select both the number of units and what rank they wish to use to carry out the attack.
+For the player to attack an enemy building, they must click on that building, and select both the number of units and what rank they wish to use to carry out the attack.
 If the player's units defeat all soldiers stationed in the building, they will occupy it, with the player's territory increasing according to the building's radius.
 The player can also use catapults to attack enemy military buildings.
 Catapults are immobile, and fire stones at enemy buildings within their range, with each successful hit killing one occupying soldier.
 If all soldiers are killed, the building burns down, and the enemy loses the territory controlled by that building.
 Defense of the player's military buildings is automatic; as enemies attack, any soldiers stationed in the building defend.